', 'auto'); ga('send', 'pageview');

 I use this page to share messages of an inspirational nature, or simply something to ponder.
 It is my hope that you will always be inspired.

-I would invite you to take time to read and ponder words from the Gospel of Mark 10:35-45.
+I would invite you to take time to read and ponder the words from the Gospel of Luke 3:10-18.

 What word or words caught your attention?